 DPI (dots per inch) is the number of dots that fall within the 1-inch line for scanning or printing.
 For monitors and displays, DPI is discarded in favor of PPI (pixels per inch).
 Although PPI is an accurate term for monitors and other screens the two terms are often used interchangeably.

-In the light of changing relationship between screen resolution and pixel density of given display, question of what is my screen resolution became more complex to answer than one would assume at first, which lead to invention of the term – Device Pixel Ratio.
+In the light of changing relationship between screen resolution and pixel density of a given display, the question of what is my screen resolution became more complex to answer than one would assume at first, which lead to the invention of the term – Device Pixel Ratio.

 The reason behind the introduction of CSS device pixel ratio is that cell phone screens are getting higher resolution and web pages would be displayed too small if every device still had a CSS pixel ratio of 1.

 High pixel density or retina monitors sold by Apple typically have a physical pixel density greater than 200 pixels per inch (PPI).
 This means they have twice the pixel density of PC monitors with classic resolutions.
 Contemporary smartphones and tablets are the main drivers of this trend due to their low cost and high pixel density, usually above 250 PPI.
 This means that the average person cannot see individual pixels on a high pixel-density screen from 10 to 15 inches away on a smartphone or tablet, or more than 20 inches away on a laptop or computer screen.

 4K PC monitors entered the market in the last 10 years and knowing pixel density is becoming important in product selection alongside screen size and resolution.
 4K is set to replace Full HD as the standard resolution.
 4K, of course, stands for 4000 and refers to the number of pixels horizontally around that number.